ShuhaibAk/ProxBalance/docs/AUTOMATION.md

 Control **when** migrations can occur using Migration Windows and Blackout Windows.

+**Timezone Support**: All time windows support configurable timezone selection (e.g., America/Chicago, UTC, Europe/London).
+The system displays the current time in your selected timezone and evaluates windows accordingly.

 #### Migration Windows

 Define specific times when migrations ARE allowed.